Cray-HPE/docs-csm/operations/configure_cray_cli.md

 ## Configure all NCNs with temporary Keycloak user

 The `craycli_init.py` script can be used to create a new Keycloak account that is authorized for the `cray` CLI.
-That account can in turn be used to initialize and authorize the `cray` CLI on all master and worker nodes in the cluster.
+That account can in turn be used to initialize and authorize the `cray` CLI on all master, worker, and storage nodes in the cluster that have Kubernetes configured.
 This account is only intended to be used for the duration of the install and should be removed when the install is complete.

 ### Procedure for temporary Keycloak user